farhanaldinho/farhanaldinho/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 React Native
 - 🌱 I’m currently learning ...
-Node js
+Typescript
 - 👯 I’m looking to collaborate on ...
-React js
+Node Js
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: ...
 He/Him